Additional

 • regression watch

 Templates are deliberately small and local to the task automation modal.
-They are starting points for the scheduled-task prompt, not separate managed routines.
+They are starting points for routine instructions, not separate managed agents.

 {